telerik/xamarin-forms-docs/controls/dataform/How To/dataform-howto-use-native-editors-android.md

 ---
-title: Further Customization
-page_title: Further Customization
+title: Autocomplete editor in Android
+page_title: Autocomplete editor in Android
-slug: dataform-further-customization
+slug: dataform-howto-use-native-editors-android
-position: 6
+position: 0
 ---

-# Further Customization

-## Android
+## Autocomplete editor in Android

 This example will demonstrate how to add an auto-complete editor for a property called Animal on Android.